WestLakeFairyland/s2orc-doc2json/README.md

   ```shell
   bash restart.sh
   ```
   Please install Docker and it's usually add to `$PATH`.
+Refer to https://github.com/dongyubin/DockerHub to configure DockerHub 国内加速镜像列表.
+Then, `docker pull grobid/grobid:0.8.1` will be viable with domestic sources.

 ## Usage